Meriwool Merino 250 Bottom Review

 Layering Ability (10%) | |||||

-Specs | Meriwool Merino 250... | Smartwool Classic T... | REI Co-op Midweight... | Patagonia Capilene... | REI Co-op Lightweig... |
+Specs | Meriwool Merino 250... | REI Co-op Midweight... | WEERTI Thermal Flee... | Thermajohn Thermal... | REI Co-op Lightweig... |

-Weight (size medium) | 7.9 oz | 8.3 oz | 7.4 oz | 5.9 oz | 5.5 oz |
+Measured Weight (Size Medium) | 7.9 oz | 7.4 oz | 6 oz | 5.8 oz | 5.5 oz |

-Insulation Weight | Midweight | Midweight | Midweight | Lightweight | Lightweight |
+Insulation Weight Class | Midweight | Midweight | Lightweight | Lightweight | Lightweight |

-3/4 Boot-Cut Available? | No | Yes | No | No | No |
+3/4 Boot-Cut Available? | No | No | No | No | No |

-Fly? | Yes | Yes | Yes | Yes | Yes |
+Fly? | Yes | Yes | No | No | Yes |

-Dryer Safe? | No | No | Yes | Yes | Yes |
+Dryer Safe? | No | Yes | Yes | Yes | Yes |

 Our Analysis and Test Results

 Affordability may be the first thing that gets your attention when comparing the Meriwool Merino 250 Bottom to almost any other pair on the market.
 It's natural to be a little skeptical that Meriwool could produce a warm and comfy pair of long underwear so much cheaper than its competitors, but our tests have proven their worth — and then some.
 Warmth is their main strength, being almost as warm as pairs sold at nearly twice the price.
 Meriwool keeps the construction and design of these bottoms practical, meaning no extra panels or gusseted crotch.
 But you will find a front fly and strong and low-profile flatlock seams, as well as a thick and supportive waistband.
-You may find the superfine Merino a little itchier to start off before you wash them a few times, and overall the fabric may not be as durable in the long run, but for an entry-level pair of bottoms, it's hard to go wrong with these.
+You may find the superfine Merino a little itchier to start off before you wash them a few times, and overall, the fabric may not be as durable in the long run, but for an entry-level pair of bottoms, it's hard to go wrong with these.

 Performance Comparison